cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 > right to a fair trial, protections against discrimination), political rights (right to protest, run for public office),
 > and social rights (right to healthcare, education, and housing).

-This all gets more complicated when licensing enters the picture, and this largely has to do with three things.
+This all gets more complicated when licensing enters the picture, and this has to do with three things.
 First, the history of software reflects the history of print, in as much as source code relied on a physical medium, like a floppy disk or magnetic tape, to be distributed just as a book had to be printed to be distributed.
 Second, the internet, as well as increasing and more accessible bandwidth speeds,